SkylineCommunications/dataminer-docs/user-guide/Cloud_Platform/TeamsBot/tutorials/ChatOps_Tutorials_Chat_Notification.md

 - [Step 2: Fetch the private chat for a user and send a notification](#step-2-fetch-the-private-chat-for-a-user-and-send-a-notification)
 - [Step 3: Configure a Correlation rule triggered by a specific alarm to send the chat notification](#step-3-configure-a-correlation-rule-triggered-by-a-specific-alarm-to-send-the-chat-notification)

-## Step 1: Deploy the ChatIntegration Examples package from the Catalog
+## Step 1: Deploy the Chat Integration Examples package from the Catalog

+Learn more about this package [here](https://github.com/SkylineCommunications/ChatOps-Extensions/blob/main/ChatIntegrationExamples/README.md).

 1. Browse to <https://catalog.dataminer.services/details/package/5860>.